green-coding-solutions/hog/README.md

 Make the `power_logger.py` script executable with `chmod a+x power_logger.py`

-Please modify the `berlin.green-coding.hog.plist` file to reference the right path.
+Please modify the `io.green-coding.hog.plist` file to reference the right path.
 There is a script below that does everything for you.

 Place the .plist file in the `/Library/LaunchDaemons` directory.